ds-index/ArManBank/README.md

 ├── ArManBank.Services/ ← Business logic layer
 └── README.md ← This file
 ```
+!
+You need set your connection string in appsettings.json base on your database

 💡 Educational Purpose
 This project is intended to demonstrate and practice: